Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Inevitably, you’ll have to “go” at some point during a road trip.
 Thankfully, bathrooms at rest areas are largely open all across the country.

 But if you’re planning to use a restroom at a fast food joint or a gas station, you may not be able to rely on them.
 We’ve noticed in some locations, fast food joints are still not reopening their interiors – instead relying solely on drive-thru.
-Additionally many national parks have yet to open all of their restroom facilities.
+Additionally we’ve noticed some national parks with limited restroom facilities open.

-Highway rest areas remain a reliable place to stop for a rest room during a summer 2021 road trip.
+Meanwhile, highway rest areas remain a reliable place to stop for a potty break during a 2021 road trip.

 31) Best Apps to Download for a 2021 Road Trip